-For all the foregoing reasons, the Second Circuit's approach does not open the courthouse door to claims that otherwise lack merit or bear fatal procedural flaws-it merely ensures that prisoners may avail themselves of the "one full opportunity" for collateral review to which they are entitled.
-Whab, 408 F.3d at

-118 (citing Ching, 298 F.3d at 177-179).
+For all the foregoing reasons, the Second Circuit's approach does not open the courthouse door to unmeritorious claims-it merely ensures that prisoners may avail themselves of the "one full opportunity" for collateral review to which they are entitled.
+Whab, 408 F.3d at 118 (citing Ching, 298 F.3d at 177-179).
 No one has alleged any marked increase of meritless habeas claims filed in the Second Circuit since the adoption of its rule.

-Indeed, denying movants the ability to amend petitions still pending on appeal when new evidence comes to light not only may deny a habeas petitioner justice, but may also incentivize the filing of kitchensink and ill-supported habeas petitions, thus burdening the district courts.
+To the contrary, denying movants the ability to amend petitions still pending on appeal when new evidence comes to light may not only be unjust, but may also incentivize the filing of kitchen-sink and ill-supported habeas petitions, thus burdening the district courts.
 Cf. Price v.
 Johnston, 334 U.S. 266, 293 (1948) (criticizing "denials of petitions without leave to amend" because "[t]hat only encourages the filing of more futile petitions").

-The Second Circuit's rule also imposes few costs on district courts already familiar with the facts that would underlie post-conviction motions in habeas proceedings.
-This Court has previously observed that "[a] judge familiar with a habeas applicant's claims can usually make quick work of a meritless motion."
+The Second Circuit's rule also imposes few costs on district courts already familiar with the facts that would underlie post-conviction motions.
+"A judge familiar with a habeas applicant's claims can usually make quick work of a meritless motion."
 Banister, 590 U.S. at 517; cf. Abdur'Rahman v.
 Bell, 537 U.S. 88, 97-98 (2002) (Stevens, J., dissenting) (explaining that because "[t]he District Court ha[d] already heard the extensive evidence," it was "in the best position to evaluate the equitable considerations that may be taken into account in ruling on a Rule 60(b) motion").
-Thus, district courts will almost never have resource-intensive hearings on claims even if they are routed to them in the first instance.
+Thus, district courts will almost never have resource-intensive hearings on the merits of mid-appeal claims.